-Thirty-one million Americans are living with chronic kidney disease, including more than 468,000 individuals who have kidney failure and rely on dialysis or transplantation to survive.
-As the nation’s largest not-for-profit organization serving people with, and at-risk for, kidney disease, the American Kidney Fund is a strong and independent voice advocating for policies that improve access to health care and that strengthen quality of care for patients with kidney disease.
-We work with Congress, the Administration, federal agencies, and state governments to advance our legislative and regulatory policy agenda.
+We are a strong and independent voice advocating for policies that improve access to health care and that strengthen quality of care for patients with kidney disease.
+Together with our nationwide Advocacy Network of more than 14,000 Ambassadors, we work with Congress, the Administration, federal agencies, and state governments to make kidney disease a national priority.

 Fighting insurance discrimination against patients on dialysis

 To protect access to health coverage and protect low-income ESRD patients from insurance discrimination, AKF supports:

 - Federal and state regulation that would ensure insurance carriers accept charitable payments on behalf of ESRD patients.

 - Federal and state legislation that would protect patient access to coverage by requiring insurance companies to accept payments from nonprofit charitable organizations like AKF.

 Ensuring adequate funding for kidney research and promoting innovation